rehooks/awesome-react-hooks/README.md

 - [`use-t`](https://github.com/streamich/use-t) Multi-language using hooks.
 - [`use-undo`](https://github.com/xxhomey19/use-undo) React hook to implement Undo and Redo functionality.
 - [`useDarkMode`](https://github.com/donavon/use-dark-mode) A custom React Hook to help you implement a "dark mode" component.
+- [`useDropZone`](https://github.com/sbaidon/useDropZone) React hook that allows you to set simple drag and drop functionality.
 - [`useEmailAutocomplete`](https://github.com/alex-cory/use-email-autocomplete) 📬 React hook for email autocomplete inputs.
 - [`useIsTyping`](https://github.com/KATT/use-is-typing) Hook to see if the user is typing within a textarea or input
 - [`useKeyCapture`](https://github.com/pranesh239/use-key-capture) ⌨️ A simple hook to make keyDown listening event easier.